BelledonneCommunications/linphone-android/README.md

 Linphone is a free VoIP and video softphone based on the SIP protocol.

-# Getting Started
+# What's new

 Now the default way of building linphone-android is to download the AAR SDK in our maven repository.
+Compared to previous versions, this project no longer uses submodules developper has to build in order to get a working app.
-However, if you wish to use a locally compiled SDK here's how to proceed.
+However, if you wish to use a locally compiled SDK see below how to proceed.

+The repository structure has also been cleaned and updated, and changing the package name can now be done in a single step.
+This allows developpers to keep a stable version as well as a developpment one on the same device easily.

 ## Building a local SDK